xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 ### After integration script

-After the bot finishes integrating the project we will be able to access the created archive file, export it as an IPA file and upload it to iTunes.
-We're going to create an additional lane which be in charge of uploading the IPA to iTunes and also creating a git tag.
+After the bot finishes integrating the project we will be able to access the created archive file, export it as an IPA file and upload it to iTunes Connect.
+We're going to create an additional lane which be in charge of uploading the IPA to iTunes Connect and also creating a git tag.

 Let's start simple without taking care of the upload to iTunes Connect for now:

 {% highlight ruby %}

 lane :after_integration do
   plistFile = './MyApp-Info.plist'